-In Massachusetts completed off-road sections include a 3.5-mile segment that begins in South Worcester and ends in Millbury, and a tranquil 3.6-mile canalway in Blackstone River and Canal Heritage State Park.
+In Massachusetts completed off-road sections include a 3.5-mile segment that begins in South Worcester and ends in Millbury; a tranquil 3.6-mile canalway in Blackstone River and Canal Heritage State Park; and another 3.5 miles of trail from Uxbridge to the MA state line that crosses the Blackstone River several times.
 Currently, the longest off-road segment connects Woonsocket and Pawtucket in Rhode Island.

 Visit the Blackstone Heritage Corridor website for greenway updates and maps with suggested on-road routes that connect the off-road trails.

 This 3.5-mile section begins at the Blackstone Heritage Corridor Visitor Center, where McKeon Road crosses Middle River.